 A special thanks to the whole team.
 Without you, the project would never have become what it is today.
 Thanks for all the input, for all sketches and constructions, for the designs, for the creation in Unreal, for printing, for music composition and interactive design, thanks for choosing the right pictures with me and pushing my limits:

-Jochen Peitz, Navid Razavi, Daniel J. Sperling, Tobias Oebel, Sven Maresch, Frederic Ranft, Nicki Graczyk, Tobias von Aesch, Kai Jünemann, Dirk Gebhardt, Bianca Reimann, Björn Weber, Jochen Lauscher, Addick Addicks, Christian Tagsold, Ulf Meyer, DokuMe, Dirk Behrendt, Druckpartner and Buchbinderei Reinartz.
+Jochen Peitz, Navid Razavi, Daniel J. Sperling, Tobias Oebel, Sven Maresch, Frederic Ranft, Nicki Graczyk, Tobias von Aesch, Kai Jünemann, Dirk Gebhardt, Bianca Reimann, Björn Weber, Jochen Lauscher, Addick Addicks, Christian Tagsold, Ulf Meyer, DokuMe, Dirk Behrendt, MKW NRW, Druckpartner and Buchbinderei Reinartz.

 Superpower: High-energy at all hours.